Skip to content

 1. Passive communication style

-The passive communicator prefers soaking up the communication around them rather than voicing their own opinion.
+The passive communicator prefers soaking up the communication around them rather than voicing their opinions.
 They don’t speak up as much and may have issues speaking their minds or setting boundaries.
 Instead of leading the conversation, they’d much rather participate.

 Signs of a passive communication style in the workplace